A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-• Definition: Study of the chemical processes that occur in living organisms.
+• Definition: The study of the chemical processes within and relating to living organisms.

 Basic Concepts